- Chart

 Ideal Investor Profile

-The ideal investor for ProShares Ultra FTSE China 50 is an experienced, short-term trader with a high-risk tolerance and a strong understanding of leveraged financial products and the Chinese equity market.
-They should be comfortable with the potential for rapid and significant losses and have a clear short-term directional view.
+The ideal investor for HAO is an experienced, sophisticated trader with a high-risk tolerance and a short-term investment horizon.
+They should have a strong understanding of leveraged financial products and the specific risks associated with investing in Chinese equities.

 Market Risk